 Family Vacation Ideas with Toddlers

 Whether it’s a peaceful beach or a summer trip to the mountains, it has to be a place where both generations can have fun… after all, it is your vacation too!
-At their ager it may be a bit awkward to travel and hard to choose a destination.
+At their age, it may be a bit awkward to travel and hard to choose a destination.
 They are too young for the kid clubs at the all-inclusive resorts and they are too short to go on the Disney World rides.
 The good thing is that they are old enough to want to experience the world!
 They are very curious and eager to spend time with the family.

 Family Vacation Ideas with Teenagers

-Now that they are more grown up, teens can actually be great to travel with.
+Now that they are more grown-up, teens can actually be great to travel with.
 As long as you involve them in the decision-making and set enough time for relaxing and having family time.
-There are tons of options and trip themes to choose from such as destinations with outdoor adventures or simply lounging by the beach somewhere in the caribbean.
+There are tons of options and trip themes to choose from such as destinations with outdoor adventures or simply lounging by the beach somewhere in the Caribbean.